Professor Cornelie Usborne, BA (Open), PhD (Open)

 The social and cultural history of Weimar Germany

 Professor Emerita at Roehampton University and Senior Research Fellow at the Institute of Historical Research.

-Cornelie Usborne co-convenes the Women’s History Seminar at the Institute of Historical Research and is a member of the Editorial Board of the journal German History as well as one of the judges of the Fraenkel Prize in Contemporary History.
-She specializes in the social and cultural history of modern Germany: women’s history and the social history of medicine, especially the history of sexuality, reproduction, and population policy.
+Cornelie Usborne co-convenes the Women’s History Seminar at the Institute of Historical Research and a member of the German History society.
+She specializes in the social and cultural history of modern Germany, especially women’s history and the history of sexuality and emotion.
 She is presently researching a major project on ‘Imagined pleasure, ambivalent practice.
 A cultural history of women’s sexuality in Weimar and Nazi Germany’.

 - Cultures of Abortion in Weimar Germany (Berghahn, paperback edition, 2011).

 - 'Social Body, Racial Body, Woman’s Body.
 Discourses, Policies, Practices from Wilhelmine to Nazi Germany, 1912-1945', Historical Social Research, special issue on `Fertility’ (2011)

 - Co-editor (with Charlotte Behr and Sabine Wieber), special issue on ‘Picturing the past’, Cultural and Social History (2010).